Marine Corps Air Station Eagle Mountain Lake: World War II

-On April 1, 1944, the air station reverted to Marine Corps control by the authorization of CNO Dispatch 31TWX1715.
+On 1 April 1944, the air station reverted to Marine Corps control by the authorization of CNO Dispatch 31TWX1715.
 The Air Station's next higher echelon command was Commander, Naval Air Bases, Clinton, Oklahoma.
-On April 9, Marine Aircraft Group 33 (MAG-33) arrived from Bogue Field, North Carolina.
-MAG-33 stayed until August 17, 1944, when they left for San Diego, California.
+On 9 April, Marine Aircraft Group 33 (MAG-33) arrived from Bogue Field, North Carolina.
+The base was used for advanced training of USMC dive bomber crews before they were deployed to combat.
+In July 1944, the Fort Worth Star-Telegram reported that the USMC was considering expanding the base to accommodate more dive bomber trainees.
+MAG-33 stayed until 17 August 1944, when they left for San Diego, California.
 In August, Marine Aircraft Group 93 (MAG-93) arrived from Marine Corps Air Station Cherry Point and remained until November.
 In December the field became the home of Marine Aircraft Group 53 which was the Marine Corps' first night fighter group.
 From then on the base was used primarily for night fighter training.
 Two common night fighters that operated from the field were the Grumman F6F Hellcat and F7F Tigercat.

-February 28, 1945 saw the arrival of VMF(N)-544 to MCAS Eagle Mountain Lake and it was also during this time that the air station reached its maximum utilization with a total of 121 aircraft on board.
+28 February 1945 saw the arrival of VMF(N)-544 to MCAS Eagle Mountain Lake and it was also during this time that the air station reached its maximum utilization with a total of 121 aircraft on board.

 Post World War II use

 On 28 February 1946 the air station went into caretaker status on the authority of Aviation Planning Directive 27-NN-46.
+Subsequently, the field became an outlying landing field of Naval Air Station Dallas.
+By April of that year, it became clear that the U.S. military did not have plans to use the base to its full capacity, and local aviation entrepreneur Reed Pigman and the Fort Worth Chamber of Commerce hatched plans to use vacant parts of the facility as a flying school and "cross-country resort".
+However, in 1947 the base was instead transferred to the Texas Army National Guard, becoming a headquarters for the 49th Armored Division, and the base hospital was put to use treating polio and cerebral palsy patients from the local area.

-Subsequently, the field became an Outlying Landing Field of Naval Air Station Dallas.
-By 1955 it was listed on maps as "Eagle Mountain Lake National Guard Base".
-In 1959, the severely deteriorated buildings were used in a science fiction film entitled Beyond the Time Barrier, in which the protagonist, an Air Force test pilot, travels into the future on a supersonic airplane and returns to find that the air base from which he took off is in ruins.
+In 1959, severely deteriorated buildings at the base were used in a science fiction film entitled Beyond the Time Barrier, in which the protagonist, an Air Force test pilot, travels into the future on a supersonic airplane and returns to find that the air base from which he took off is in ruins.
 By 1973, maps depicted Eagle Mountain Lake as an abandoned airfield.
 In the early 1980s, the property was transferred to televangelist Kenneth Copeland, and a new hangar had been built on the site of the original World War II-era structure.

+Present day

+As of October 2024, the facility was in operation as Kenneth Copeland Airport, owned by Kenneth Copeland Ministries, (FAA LID: 4T2).
+The airfield has one runway: